OpenJAUS/openjaus/openjaus/trunk/Core/readme.txt

-Open JAUS Project Release Notes
+OpenJAUS Project Release Notes
 Version: 3.2
 Last Revised: 08/04/06

 1. Development Group Information

+This is OpenJAUS, an open source implementation of the Joint Architecture for Unmanned Systems.
+The latest code, documentation and support groups are available at the OpenJAUS web site:  http://www.openjaus.com/

-The majority of this software was developed by Tom Galluzzo, Danny Kent, and Bob Touchton at the University of Florida's Center for Intelligent Machines and Robotics (CIMAR).
+The original codebase was developed by Tom Galluzzo, Danny Kent, and Bob Touchton at the University of Florida's Center for Intelligent Machines and Robotics (CIMAR).
 This JAUS implementation was used by Team CIMAR for the 2005 DARPA Grand Challenge.
 The primary purpose of the software was to use a